-7.4 Digitally Sign Export Results
+7.3 Digitally Sign Export Results

-By accessing the products digiSeal® office and digiSeal® server from secrypt GmbH or OpenLimit® CC Sign from OpenLimit® SignCubes, you can digitally sign PDF, TXT (if the option "Export.AllInOneFile" is set) and Multi-TIFF files generated with List & Label.
+By accessing the products digiSeal® office and digiSeal® server from secrypt GmbH, you can digitally sign PDF, TXT (if the option "Export.AllinOneFile" is set) and Multi-TIFF files generated with List & Label.
 Besides the software, you need a card reader and a signature card with a certificate stored on it.
 Details of hard and software requirements can be found in the signature provider's documentation.